For better online security, it’s safer to not create sites with the username “admin”.

 To learn more about this plugin, go here: Username Changer

-Although this tutorial is really intended for non-technical WordPress users, let’s go one step further and show you how to change a user name inside the WordPress database.
+Although this tutorial is mostly aimed for non-technical WordPress users, let’s go one step further and show you how to change your user name inside the WordPress database.

 To learn how to search and replace content in your WordPress database without touching code or editing WordPress database tables, see the tutorial below:

-For the example below, the server uses the cPanel management application …
+In our example, the server is using the cPanel management application …

 Log into your server control panel …

-Navigate to the “Databases” section and click on phpMyAdmin …
+Find the “Databases” section and open phpMyAdmin …

 phpMyAdmin